cryptoouf-blog/coordinape-french/new-feature-regift.md

 ## Re-Gifting Options:

 In the newest Coordinape version, each user can signal what they would like to do with their GIVE at the end of the epoch, by choosing a Re-Gifting amount.
-This is identified in the Profile page, and can be changed at any time during the epoch.
+Re-Gifting will burn give you have recieved, which will increase the wieght of all GIVE that has been given to others.
+This is identified in the Epoch Settings page, and can be changed at any time during the epoch.

 You can choose to:
 - Re-Gift 0%.